 From the far flung bits of Scotland to the tips of Wales and England here’s our list of the best mountain bike descents that the UK has to offer.

 We’ve had our 20 best mountain bike trails feature online for a few years now and, while that rundown has a bias towards descending trails, it isn’t overtly dedicated to freewheeling gravity fed thrillers.

-In no particular order, we present the 23 best mountain bike descents in the UK.
+In no particular order, we present the 24 (yes, we’ve added to it) best mountain bike descents in the UK.

 1. Smith’s Combe, Somerset

 Routes maestro, Tom Hutton, is a man who has probably ridden more of the UK’s trails than any other, so praise doesn’t come more highly rated than his: “Smooth and grassy at the top, then steep and stony with roots.
 Finally it winds along heather-bordered single-track and over a stream about 5 times!”
 And if you’re still not convinced, Tim Flooks from TF Tuned Shocks told us, “my ashes will be spread on Smith’s Combe!”